aroojjaved93/Jira-automation-samples/README.md

 This project is licensed under the [MIT License](LICENSE).

-Feel free to fork, use, or adapt for your technical teams or visa applications.
+Feel free to fork, use, or adapt for your technical teams.